9.6. Constructors And Initializer Lists

 }

-If one or more member variables is a pointer, the copy operation becomes more complex, and we defer dealing with that situation until the next chapter.
+If any member variable is a pointer, the copy operation becomes more complex, and we defer dealing with that situation until the next chapter.
 For the curious or those facing a more immediate problem, please see The Copy Constructor in the next chapter.

 fraction fraction::add(fraction f2)